Startups made easy. Sorted.

 Contents

-The changes set out in this post apply from 1 April 2023, unless otherwise stated.
+The changes described here applied from 1 April 2023, unless otherwise stated.

 Changes to R&D qualifying costs